jvdd/argminmax/README.md

 - **Ignore NaN**: NaNs are ignored and the index of the highest / lowest non-NaN value is returned.
 - **Return NaN**: the first NaN value is returned. -->

-❗ Some (minor) caveats for the NaN-handling:
+Some (minor) limitations:
-- **Ignore NaN**: in some cases (when the array contains exclusively NaNs and/or +/-Inf) the function will return 0.
+- `ArgMinMax` its functions ignores NaN values.
-- **Return NaN**: the first NaN value is only returned *iff* all NaN values have the same bit representation.
+  - ❗ When the array contains exclusively NaNs and/or infinities unexpected behaviour can occur (index 0 is returned).
-   => when NaN values have different bit representations then the index of the highest / lowest `ord_transform` is returned.
+- `NaNArgMinMax` its functions returns the first NaN its index (if any present).

-Tip 💡: if you know that there are no NaNs in your the array, we advise you to use the `IgnoreNaN` variant, as this is 5-30% faster than the `ReturnNaN` variant.
+  - ❗ When multiple bit-representations for NaNs are used, no guarantee is made that the first NaN is returned.

 ❗ The "half" feature (f16 support) is not yet fully supported:
 - [x] `ReturnNaN` variant